Phoenix Food + Drinks Worth Seeking

 Ice Cream Phoenix

-Even on a 50-degree night, a line still snaked out the door at this premium Phoenix ice cream shop, which Lauren Bailey and Craig DeMarco founded in 2011.
-The space features a Carrara marble counter, shelves of candy, rhombus shaped wall colord red, orange, grey and white, and a blackboard menu.
-A wall message reads, “We love having you here,” and customers seem to buy into the mantra.
-Churn promises to use “zero phony stuff,” a blanket term that covers “scary chemical additives, preservatives or stabilizers.”
-12 rotating flavors may include caramel cashew, chai tea, egg nog, or Vietnamese coffee, all distinctly flavorful.
-Shakes, sundaes and floats are all popular, as are massive cookie sandwiches and four different cones.
+Lauren Bailey and Craig DeMarco founded this premium Phoenix ice cream shop in 2011.
+Churn promises to use “zero phony stuff.”
+Rotating flavors may include caramel cashew, chai tea, eggnog, and Vietnamese coffee, all distinctly flavorful.
+Shakes, sundaes and floats are all popular.
+So are massive cookie sandwiches and cones.
 Their pretzel cone is a stunner, but too sturdy to eat easily.

 MUST ORDER: Vietnamese Coffee Ice Cream, Caramel Cashew Ice Cream

-Scottsdale isn’t technically part of Phoenix, but this sister city holds a prominent place in the metro area.
-Charleen Badman was one of the first chefs to embrace local, seasonal cooking at FnB in Old Town Scottsdale.
-To start 2013, she moved to a new location.
-Now FnB features a small patio, high ceiling, wood tables, stained glass outside and over the bar.
-I visited this time during lunch, where a tight menu touts just five dishes.
-Spaghetti squash with freekah, Feta, roasted tomatoes, and cilantro is a crowd pleaser.
-Chicken liver pate co-stars fig chutney, mustard, bread and butter pickles, and tangy giardinara.
-During my visit, the daily Sandwich involved slices of rosy roast beef, peppers, aged cheddar, and horseradish Dijonnaise on underbaked ciabata.
+Charleen Badman was one of the first chefs to embrace local, seasonal cooking at FnB in Scottsdale.
+I ate dinner at FnB in 2010 and returned years later for lunch after they relocated within Old Town.
+Spaghetti squash with freekah, Feta, roasted tomatoes, and cilantro was a crowd pleaser.
+Chicken liver pate co-starred fig chutney, mustard, bread and butter pickles, and tangy giardiniera.
+My daily sandwich involved rosy roast beef slices, peppers, aged cheddar, and horseradish Dijonnaise on soft ciabatta.

 MUST ORDER: Spaghetti Squash, Chicken Liver Pate, Sandwich

 Pizzeria Bianco is Phoenix’s shining culinary star.
 Thankfully, you no longer have to wait for three hours to score a pizza.
-Pane Bianco, the central Phoenix sandwich shop that Chris Bianco runs with baker brother Marco, has expanded in size and scope.
-They took over Lux Coffeebar and added a dining room with exposed beams, skylights, communal wood tables, and blackboard for market specials.
-A large oven still burns pecan and applewood, with dough and bread made in-house for all of Bianco’s restaurants.
-By day, you’ll find wood-fired focaccia topped with combos like Fontina and Bianco tomato sauce; house-made mozzarella salad served with country bread; and vegetable soup with herbaceous broth, heirloom beans, Parmigiano, and seasonal vegetables like sunchokes and potatoes.
-Nighttime brings a larger menu, which includes pizza with famously supple crusts.
-I waited less than 15 minutes for a signature Sonny Boy with onions, house-smoked mozzarella, and fennel sausage.
-A market salad might pair citrus with pomegranate, fennel, arugula, kohlrabi, parsley, red carrot, and lardo crostini.
+Pane Bianco, the central Phoenix sandwich shop that Chris Bianco runs with baker brother Marco, also burns pecan and applewood, with dough and bread made in-house for all of Bianco’s restaurants.
+By day, you’ll find wood-fired focaccia topped with combos like Fontina and Bianco tomato sauce; house-made mozzarella salad served with country bread; and vegetable soup with herbaceous broth, heirloom beans, Parmigiano, and seasonal vegetables.
+A larger dinner menu includes pizza with famously blistered, pliable crusts.
+I waited less than 15 minutes for a Sonny Boy with onions, house-smoked mozzarella, and fennel sausage.
 I also really enjoyed spaghetti & meatballs featuring AZ grass-fed beef, crushed tomato sauce, cooked garlic and raw basil.
-If you can muster room for dessert, mesquite apple cake is like an upside down cake made with Hayden Flour Mill flour and cascading vanilla whipped cream.
+If you can muster room for dessert, mesquite apple cake is like an upside down cake with cascading vanilla whipped cream.

 MUST ORDER: Sonny Boy Pizza, Spaghetti & Meatballs, Market Salad, Vegetable Soup, Wood-Fired Focaccia, House-made Mozzarella Salad